 Other invoices can not be used for the tax filing of consumption tax.

-Under the ledger system, the exemption is granted in consideration of the administrative burden of small businesses who are not able to maintain proper books and records.
+Under the ledger system, the exemption is granted in consideration of the administrative burden of small businesses that are not able to maintain proper books and records.

-Even after the invoice system become effective, the exemption for small businesses remains, however, business operators exempt from the tax filing and payment obligation (the exempt business operators) can not be registered business operator, invoices issued by the exempt business operators will not be the “qualified invoice etc”.
+Even after the invoice system becomes effective, the exemption for small businesses remains, however, business operators exempt from the tax filing and payment obligation (the exempt business operators) can not be registered business operators, invoices issued by the exempt business operators will not be the “qualified invoice, etc”.